temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 1. A [Workflow](https://docs.temporal.io/workflows) written in your programming language of choice such as C# using the .NET SDK.
 A Workflow defines the overall flow of the application.
-2. An [Activity](https://docs.temporal.io/activities) is a function that encapsulates business logic prone to failure (e.g., calling a service that may go down).
+2. An [Activity](https://docs.temporal.io/activities) is a method that encapsulates business logic prone to failure (e.g., calling a service that may go down).
 These Activities can be automatically retried upon some failure.
 3. A [Worker](https://docs.temporal.io/workers), provided by the Temporal SDK, which runs your Workflow and Activities reliably and consistently.

 Temporal applications are built using an abstraction called Workflows.
 You'll develop those Workflows by writing code in a general-purpose programming language such as C# using the .NET SDK.
 Conceptually, a Workflow defines a sequence of steps.
 With Temporal, those steps are defined by writing code, known as a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), and are carried out by running that code, which results in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).

 These Workflow Executions orchestrate the execution of [Activities](https://docs.temporal.io/activities), which execute a single, well-defined action, such as calling another service, transcoding a media file, or sending an email message.
-In the money transfer application, you have three [Activity functions](https://docs.temporal.io/application-development/foundations/?lang=.NET#develop-activities), `withdraw()`, `deposit()`, and `refund()`.
+In the money transfer application, you have three Activity async methods, `WithdrawAsync`, `DepositAsync`, and `RefundAsync`.
 These symbolize the movement of funds between accounts.
-In C#, Workflows and Activities are defined using attributes [Workflow] and [Activity].
+They operate asynchronously, ensuring that the application can handle other tasks while waiting for the banking operations to complete.

 The following diagram illustrates what happens when you start the Workflow: